- Introduction

 2. Once you have successfully signed in, accept the Terms and Conditions.

 3. You now have access to the Welcome to Cisco Secure Email Threat Defense page.
-Follow the setup wizard as described in the following sections.
+This page shows an overview of the main setup steps.
+Click Get Started and follow the setup wizard as described in the following sections.

-1. Indicate if a Secure Email Gateway (SEG) is present by selecting Yes or No, then click Next.
+1. Indicate if a Secure Email Gateway (SEG) is present by selecting Yes, Secure Email Gateway is present or No, Secure Email Gateway is not present.

-1. Select your message source: Microsoft O365 or Gateway.
-If you selected No SEG in the previous step, Microsoft O365 is assumed as your message source.
+1. Select your message source: Microsoft 365 or Cisco SEG.
+If you selected No SEG in the previous step, Microsoft 365 is assumed as your message source and the wizard skips this step.

-The visibility and remediation mode defines the type of remediation policy you can apply.
+The visibility defines the type of remediation policy you can apply.
+The options available will differ depending on your previous selections.

-– Read/Write – Allows visibility and on-demand or automated remediation (that is, move or delete suspect messages).
-Read/write permissions will be requested from Microsoft 365.
+– Read and Write – Allows visibility and on-demand or automated remediation (that is, move or delete suspect messages).
+Read and write permissions will be requested from Microsoft 365.

 – Read – Allows visibility only, no remediation.
 Read-only permissions will be requested from Microsoft 365.

-Note: If you choose Read/Write, you will need to turn on the Automated Remediation Policy in your Policy Settings once your setup is complete.
-To apply auto-remediation to all internal emails, ensure the Apply auto-remediation to domains not in the domain list box on the Policy page is selected.
+Note: If you choose Read and Write, you will need to turn on the remediation policy in your Configuration Settings once your setup is complete.
+To apply auto-remediation to all internal emails, ensure the Apply Policy to domains not in the list above box on the Configuration > Mail flow configuration > Domains panel is selected.

 For Microsoft 365 Authentication mode, Secure Email Threat Defense requests access permissions from Microsoft.
-These permissions depend on whether you choose Read/Write or Read mode.
+These permissions depend on whether you choose Read and Write or Read mode.
 You can find details about the permissions in the linked Microsoft documentation.

 This option is available if you use a Cisco SEG as your message source.
 It provides visibility only; you cannot remediate messages.